 Tesla received over 373,000 Model 3 pre-orders since the unveiling in March 2016.

-Following the higher than expected demand for the vehicle, Tesla accelerated its production plan to 500,000 cars per year in 2018 instead of in 2020.
+Following the higher than expected demand for the vehicle, In order to be able to support its growing fleet of Model S, X and relatively soon Model 3, Tesla will double the number of Superchargers to 7,000 units and quadruple the number of Destination chargers to 15,000 units within the next 2 years.
+Tesla accelerated its production plan to 500,000 cars per year in 2018 instead of in 2020.
 If Tesla can really achieved this production rate, it will put a tremendous strain on its Supercharger network.
 The optional Supercharging package could lead some buyers to do without or activate later, while the revenue from those who choose the package should go a long way in helping Tesla expand the network of fast-charging stations.

 Musk added that Tesla aims to make the Supercharger access as easy as possible.
 It sounds like a one-time fee for unlimited access for long-distance travel, like the current package, and it doesn’t look like a pay-per-use model is in the cards.